apiel/zicBox/NOTE.md

 ## Pixel TODO

-- TODO another kick engine 2 knobs for the freq env.
-First one move the cursor over the envelop from 0 to 100%, the second change the pitch value at the given point.
-  - use wavetable!
-  - should envlop impatch filter as well??

-- TODO use metal and string engine from audio folder!! should it use as wel the fm one?? (<----the fm one is metal!!!)

 - TODO :
 - ---> give the possibility to send 4 actions!!
       - params 1,2,3,4 select the row